MultiTechSystems/dot-examples/README.md

     }
 ```

-The FOTA implementation has a few differences from the [https://lora-alliance.org/resource-hub/lorawan-fragmented-data-block-transport-specification-v100](LoRaWAN Protocol)
+The FOTA implementation has a few differences from the (LoRaWAN FOTA Protocol)[https://lora-alliance.org/resource-hub/lorawan-fragmented-data-block-transport-specification-v100)
 * Fragmentation Indexing starts at 0
 * McKEKey is 00-00-00-00-00-00-00-00-00-00-00-00-00-00-00-00
 * Start Time is a count-down in seconds to start of session